Haier HWT60AA1 Top Load Full-Automatic Washing Machine User Manual

 • When the washing machine is working, the water level cannot be changed.
 It is necessary to press the “Start/Pause” button before pressing the water level.

-Press the button to reset the water level and press the Start/Stop button to start running. - Press the
+Press the button to reset the water level and press the Start/Stop button to start running.

-button to change the water temp
+4. Press the Water Temp button to change the water temp

-• Set the wash temperature in accordance with the requirements of each load. - Press the
+• Set the wash temperature in accordance with the requirements of each load.

-button to select delay wash
+5. Press the Delay button to select delay wash

 When the power is turned on, the washing machine Delay procedure is automatically set to a non-startup state.